kn-lim/append-text-webhook/README.md

 ## Plan

 1. Create an EC2 instance with minimal specs depending on how frequently the webhook will be used.
 2. Expose port 9000 on the EC2 instance.
 3. Clone this repo on the EC2 instance and follow the setup above.

-4. To backup the appended files, mount a S3 bucket to the `output` folder in the EC2 instance.
+- To backup the appended files, mount a S3 bucket to the `output` folder in the EC2 instance.
+- Can modify the webhook's match rule to use whitelisting known IPs if needed.